Celebrating Professor Matthew Countryman

 I was invited by Drs.
 Laura Schram and Joseph Cialdella of the Rackham Program in Public Scholarship (RPPS) to offer my reflections on Professor Matthew Countryman’s time as Faculty Director of RPPS.
 Here are my remarks from this celebration event, which took place last month:

-I met Matthew for the first time five years ago at the 2013 Rackham Arts of Citizenship Summer Institute for Social Change.
+I met Professor Countryman for the first time five years ago at the 2013 Rackham Arts of Citizenship Summer Institute for Social Change.
 That experience was also my introduction to the practices and practitioners of public scholarship in the context of southeastern Michigan.
 The five-day program was nurturing in its capacity to inspire connections across different ideas, domains, and communities of expertise.
 Equally, it demonstrated for me and my doctoral student peers what shared authorship oriented towards social justice looks like along the campus-community spectrum.
-Not only was Matthew a key player in bringing work happening on U-M Ann Arbor, Flint, and Dearborn campuses together in dialogue, his commitment to promoting public scholarship at all scales, from citizen science and public policy to arts and culture collaborations and engaged pedagogy allowed students from across the sciences, social sciences, and the humanities to see themselves and their futures in this conversation.
+Not only was Professor Countryman a key player in bringing work happening on U-M Ann Arbor, Flint, and Dearborn campuses together in dialogue, his commitment to promoting public scholarship at all scales, from citizen science and public policy to arts and culture collaborations and engaged pedagogy allowed students from across the sciences, social sciences, and the humanities to see themselves and their futures in this conversation.

 (Image: Exhibit at the Arab American National Museum, Institute for Social Change, Summer 2015, Rackham Graduate School – part of the organizing team with Drs.
 Laura Schram and Matthew Countryman)